souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-gradle-plugin.md

     implementation 'com.fasterxml.jackson.core:jackson-annotations:2.13.2'
     ```

-    Remove the dependency on `guava` that won't be used.
+    Also, remove the dependency on `guava` that will not be used.

     The next steps will be focused what you should do to enable the Native Image Gradle plugin.